exercism/julia/exercises/concept/tracking-turntable/.docs/instructions.md

 Turndit needs to know how to find the new `(x, y)` coordinates to which the needle will move when a different track is selected.

 These operations can be done through trigonometric functions and/or rotation matrices, but they can be made simpler (and more fun, I assure you!) with the use of complex numbers via rotations and radial displacements.
+In fact, each function in this exercise can be written in assigment form (i.e. a one-liner) using complex numbers and built-in Julia methods/functionality, should you so desire.

 This ease results from Euler's elegant formula, `ℯ^(iθ) = cos(θ) + isin(θ) = x + iy`, where `i = √-1` is the imaginary unit and `|x + iy| = 1`.
 With `r = |x + iy|`, we have the more general polar form of `r * ℯ^(iθ) = r * (cos(θ) + isin(θ)) = x + iy`.